 Door jamb frames consist of two vertical legs, or side jambs, and a horizontal board at the top, called the head jamb.
-When the door is attached with hinges to the completed jamb frame the entire assembly is referred to as a prehung door.
-This all-in-one unit is used the majority of the time in new construction to avoid having to install the jamb and the door separately.
+When the door is attached with hinges to the completed jamb frame, the entire assembly is referred to as a prehung door.
+This all-in-one unit is often used in new construction to avoid separate installation of the jamb and the door.
 The same is true when you're building a custom jamb to fit a door opening.
 You can build a jamb frame and have the door installed in less than one afternoon.

 Rough Opening Measurements

-The rough opening for the door must include the space for the completed jamb and clearance for the door.
+The rough opening for the door must include space for the completed jamb and clearance for the door.
 Common door heights are 80 inches tall with widths running 28, 30, 32, 34 and 36 inches.
-A basic rule of thumb is to make the rough opening 2 inches wider than the door's width and 2 1/2 inches taller than the door's height.
-This provides room for the prehung door unit, a space for the shims needed to plumb and straighten the jambs and clearance below the door for carpeting or other flooring material.
+A basic rule of thumb is to make the rough opening 2 inches wider and 2 1/2 inches taller than the door.
+This leaves room for the prehung door unit, space for shims to plumb and straighten the jambs, and clearance below the door for carpeting or other flooring material.

 Most jambs are made from 3/4-inch-thick pine, hemlock or fir.
 These softwoods are economical and easy to work with.
 You can also use oak or any other hardwood for a stain-grade jamb, but hardwoods are pricey and harder to work with, especially when preparing the jamb for hinges.
 Home stores and lumberyards also offer premade jamb material in widths to fit standard walls.

-When building a door jamb to fit a standard wall with a two-by-four frame and 1/2-inch drywall on each side, the width of the jamb boards typically is 4 9/16 inches.
+When building a door jamb to fit a standard wall with a two-by-four frame and 1/2-inch drywall on each side, the width of the jamb board typically is 4 9/16 inches.
 If you're not using premade jamb material, or if your walls are a nonstandard thickness, you can buy 5- or 6-inch-wide lumber and rip-cut it to the width of the wall using a table saw.
-Premade jamb material has already been sanded when you purchase it.
+Premade jamb material comes sanded.
 If you cut it to width, you'll need to smooth and round the corners and edges with sandpaper.

 Install the hinges on the door if they are not already in place.
 Position one hinge 5 inches from the top of the door, one hinge 5 inches from the bottom of the door and the third hinge equidistant between the other two.
-If you have a lightweight interior door, you may need only two hinges -- at the top and bottom.
+If you have a lightweight interior door, you may need only two hinges with one at the top and one at the bottom.